YuehaiTeam/cocogoat/README_en.md

 **FAQs**
  - Q: Can I use this locally？
    A: Yes.
-Just download the `singlefile build` from `Github Actions` and open the local HTML file with Chrome v91 or higher .
+Just download the `singlefile build` from `GitHub Actions` and open the local HTML file with Chrome v91 or higher .
  - Q: Why does this website need a client?
    A: It is implossible to simulate keyboard and mouse events without it.
  - Q: Why make a web page and not just a client?